Gettysburg (game): Reception

+During the first five years of publication, Avalon Hill sold nearly 140,000 copies of Gettysburg at $4.95 each.

+Although it was still for sale in the mid-1970s, Gettysburg was seen by the wargaming community as out-of-date.
+In a 1976 reader poll conducted by Simulations Publications Inc. to determine the most popular board wargames in North America, Gettysburg was rated 189th out of 205 games.

-In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer noted its relative unpopularity in the wargaming world at the time (it was rated 189th out of 205 games in a poll of wargamers conducted by SPI), saying, "it is too simple to appeal to the hard-core, there is a play-balance problem, and the attractive map is insufficiently used."
+In his 1977 book The Comprehensive Guide to Board Wargaming, Nicky Palmer noted its relative unpopularity at the time, saying, "it is too simple to appeal to the hard-core, there is a play-balance problem, and the attractive map is insufficiently used."
 However, he thought for newer players, "it is quite a reasonable game in its class, a brisk, easy classic, and quite a pleasant introduction to the hobby for anyone interested in the period.
 Experts will prefer Terrible Swift Sword."

+In Issue 26 of the British wargaming magazine Perfidious Albion, Andrew Grainger reviewed the 1977 edition, saying "The whole thing is, I feel, very realistic and moves quite smoothly, although it takes a bit of getting used to.
+The combat rules in particular have to be carefully read."
+Grainger also would have liked the inclusion of designer's notes and some extra scenarios, but concluded, "Overall I think the game has a lot to offer ...
+Because the system is a bit of a fiddle to play and is fairly complex I would say it will appeal more to the Civil War buff and Gettysburg fan than the gamer who just wants a good game."

 In Issue 27 of Phoenix, Donald Mack liked the rule in the 1977 version of Gettysburg that prevents a unit from attacking that has a combat strength less than 1/6th of its opponent.
 Instead, that weak unit must retreat, preventing tactical but suicidal "soak-off" attacks.
 However, he pointed out problems with the road movement rule that resulted in "blue and grey columns whizzing across the map in a manner which would have astounded [General Robert E.] Lee and [General George] Meade."